RealityGamesLtd/api-client-unity/README.md

 // process response
 // ...
 ```
-More detailed informations about creating queries [HERE](GraphQLQueryBuilder/README.md)

-or
+or by using query string

 ```csharp
 var request = apiClientConnecton.CreateGraphQLRequest("query {__type(name:\"users\"){name}}", _cts.Token);
 ```
-or
+or by using query string with variables
 ```csharp
 var variables = new {
         name = "cGVvcGxlOjE="